Martaver/react-currency-converter/README.md

-# Currency Converter - Example React Component in TypeScript
+# Currency Converter - Example React App reusable as Component (built in TypeScript)
+> React App encapsulated as a module to be consumed with npm

 ### Demo: https://piotrwitek.github.io/react-currency-converter/